How to Connect Your Brokerage to ChatGPT

 Walnut: one connected-assistant option

 To be upfront, since this is our site: Walnut is one of the connected-assistant options, not the only way and not a number one.
-Walnut is an AI investing assistant you chat with on the broker you already own.
-It connects your existing brokerage through SnapTrade and lets you talk through ChatGPT about your real connected holdings, with each position framed against the S&P 500, without you running any server yourself.
+Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve.
+It connects your existing brokerage and lets you talk through ChatGPT about your real connected holdings, with each position framed against the S&P 500, without you running any server yourself.

 The point of the connected-assistant route is that it removes the setup: you link your broker read-only, and the chat is grounded in what you actually hold.
 Walnut is not a deep data terminal and not a budgeting app.
 It sits on top of your broker, leans on web and price data rather than a proprietary filings corpus, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 It is read-only by default, every trade needs your approval, and Walnut is not an investment adviser.
+Under the hood it is a hosted MCP connector for Claude, ChatGPT, and Codex (and any MCP client): you connect it by adding its server URL, https://walnutinvest.com/api/connector/mcp, as a custom connector, then signing in with a free Walnut account and approving read-only access, and it never places trades on its own.
+The full per-client setup lives on the Walnut MCP connector page.
 If you would rather keep direct control and do the wiring yourself, the MCP-connector route is the alternative.

 At a glance